awto/effectfuljs/README.md

  * `M.reify` - expects function expression, executes it immediately but doesn't translate value to pure one.
- * `M.p` - is the same as `M.reify` but its argument is not a function but just some value the compiler will treat as already pure.
- * `M.$` is similar to `M.reify` with argument function containing all the statements in the current block (delimited by curly braces) before statement with `M.$` as an argument.
-If used as function, this case expression in the argument will be returned as a result of reified monadic value.

 For example if implementation library has some `sum` function: